Buying an Existing Log Home?

 Pros and Cons

-When purchasing an existing log home, it’s essential to consider your feelings about the home and the objective facts about the property.
+When considering purchasing an existing log home, it’s essential to take into account both your personal feelings about the home and the objective facts about the property.
 It’s best to weigh the pros and cons of buying a log home.
 You probably have a long list of pros, such as the rustic charm, the connection to nature, the cozy feel, the historical appeal, the energy efficiency, and more.

 Facts over Feelings